Finite element methods for electroneutral multicomponent electrolyte flows: Spatial discretization

 \subsection{Integral constraints in the discrete setting}

 As already discussed in \cref{eq:steady_constraints}, for uniqueness of a solution to the discretized problem \crefrange{eq:disc_steady_ensosm}{eq:disc_steady_bcs}, additional constraints must be supplied.
 To see this at the discrete level, let $D := \dim \big( V_h \times P_h \times (N_h)^n \times (X_h)^n \big)$ and note that, once a finite element basis has been chosen, the problem \crefrange{eq:disc_steady_ensosm}{eq:disc_steady_bcs} amounts to a nonlinear system of $D$ equations in $D$ unknowns.
-However, notice that \cref{eq:disc_steady_ensosm_mavg} holds automatically when $q_h$ is a constant, as verified from integration-by-parts (this is analogous to how \cref{eq:compat_conds_v} holds automatically).
+However, notice that \cref{eq:disc_steady_ensosm_mavg} holds automatically when $q_h$ is a constant, as verified from integration by parts (analogous to the way \cref{eq:compat_conds_v} holds automatically).
 This property is one way of motivating density consistency terms (i.e.~the boundary terms) in \cref{eq:disc_steady_ensosm_mavg} \cite{baier2024high}.
-Likewise, taking the entries of $\bm{y}_h$ to be constants in \cref{eq:disc_steady_ensosm_cty}, integrating-by-parts, using BCs \crefrange{eq:disc_steady_bcs_N}{eq:disc_steady_bcs_J} yields (in analogy to \cref{eq:compat_conds}) that
+Also, taking the entries of $\bm{y}_h$ to be constants in \cref{eq:disc_steady_ensosm_cty}, integrating by parts and using \crefrange{eq:disc_steady_bcs_N}{eq:disc_steady_bcs_J} yields (in analogy to \cref{eq:compat_cond_J,eq:compat_conds_N})

 Let $l \leq n$ denote the number of independent constraints that \cref{eq:compat_conds_disc} imposes on the discrete solution.
 Problem \crefrange{eq:disc_steady_ensosm}{eq:disc_steady_bcs} then consists of only $D - k$ independent equations, where $k = n + 1 - l$.
 Hence, an additional $k$ constraints must be imposed.